 10. Pour the mixture into the cake pan.
 Tap the bottom of the cake pan a few times to release any air pockets in the mixture.

-11. Bake the cheese cake in a water bath in an oven preheated at 160C for about 20 mins.
-Then reduce the heat to 130-140C for another 40 mins.
+11. Bake the cheese cake in a water bath in an oven preheated at 160C° for about 30 mins.
+Then reduce the heat to 130C° for another 25 to 30 mins.
 Turn off the oven and leave the door slightly opened to cool down the cake in the oven.
 This should prevent the cake from shrinking.